 The distribution and sale of used tires are not subject to Federal legislation.
 State laws usually regulate tread depth but nothing else.
 The Rubber Manufacturers Association urges consumers and retailers to avoid used tires because of an unknown history.
 Tires may be damaged by improper service, maintenance or storage conditions.

 Almost all vehicle and tire manufacturers warn consumers against using tires older than six (6) years because they degrade internally, regardless of use.
 The effects of aging are not usually detectable.
 A tire is comprised of layers of rubber and steel belts bonded together in manufacturing process by heat and by pressure.
 Over time, the combination of the heat generated in the tires and breakdown of the rubber components by oxidation causes a tire to age rapidly and degrade.
 NHTSA affirmed that old tires are subject to greater stress which creates a problem for consumers because aging may not be visibly detectable and since there is no standard test to assess the serviceability of a tire, even an inspection performed by an expert may not always reveal the extent of tire deterioration.

-The attorneys of the Van Blois Law in Oakland and Stockton, California are experienced in successfully prosecuting defective tire cases for their clients.
+The attorneys of the Van Blois & Associates in Oakland and Stockton, California are experienced in successfully prosecuting defective tire cases for their clients.
 One example of successful litigation for defective tires occurred when the tread separated on our client’s right rear tire causing him to lose control of his car and go off the highway and roll over.
 The roof crushed on his head resulting in quadriplegia.
 The tire was purchased as a used tire in Oakland, CA six days earlier.
 There were no defects with the tire that were noticeable to a lay person.
 The tread depth was worn but was within legal limits.